QQrex/stocks-analysis/README.md

 **[Summary]**

-Comparing the time elapsed from the original code vs refactored code, we actually saw a slight increase in time with the refactored code.
+Comparing the time elapsed from the original code vs refactored code, we saw a slight increase in time with the refactored code.
-This slight increase in time is due to the output formating section in the refactored code.
+This slight increase in time is due to the output formatting section in the refactored code.
-Even though our refactored code increase in time, the output formating will benefit Steve greatly when looking at the output data.
+Even though our refactored code increase in time, the output formatting will benefit Steve greatly when looking at the output data.
 The color coding in % return will make it easier for Steve to spot which stocks are in the positives and negatives.